frictionlessdata/frictionless-js/README.md

 `yarn build`

-This will creates bundles in `./dist` folder.
+This will create bundles in `./dist` folder.
 In a simple html file you can use it like this:
 ```html
 <head>
   <script src="./dist/datajs.var.js"></script>